andrebot/exportConfig/Readme.md

 |   ...
 +-- index.js
 ```
-And import each configuration file separetly nicely and seemlessly ass `require('./config/mongo.js')`.
+And import each configuration file separetly nicely and seemlessly as `require('./config/mongo.js')`.